 In our League of Legends warding guide, we’ve gathered together everything you need to know about providing vision for your team.
 You’ll find everything from why warding is so important to the optimal places to drop wards - no matter which role you’re playing.

-In this guide, we’ll be breaking down exactly that, explaining all the ways that warding can help you be a better League of Legends player.
-We’ll also look at how you can beat your opponents at the warding game, where some of the best places to put wards are and what you can do with that vision to take the initiative in matches.
+In this guide, we'll break down exactly how to ward, and explain all the ways that warding can help you become a better League of Legends player.
+We'll also look at how you can beat your opponents at the warding game, where some of the best places to plant wards are, and what you can accomplish with that vision advantage.

 League of Legends wards - the basics

 There are a number of ways to acquire wards in League of Legends but they all offer the same basic utility: providing vision in a small radius around the area they are placed.
 Your allies can even cast Teleport on most of them!
 There are a few differences, though, all of which are explained below in our League of Legends ward list: